 Painting

-Painting is recognized as one of the oldest forms of art making in human civilization.
-Contemporary painting is a diverse practice that embodies and challenges both tradition and innovation.
-Relevant the world over and in all its forms, the act of painting continues to be at the forefront of artistic and historical discourse.
+Painting is recognized as one of the oldest forms of artmaking in human civilization.
+Contemporary painting embodies traditional practices and innovations in mixed and digital media and continues to be at the forefront of artistic and historical discourse.
 Click here to see the Degree Outlines.

 What is it like to be a painting student at Marshall?

-Painting in the School of Art & Design is firmly rooted in an exchange between traditional approaches and expansive notions of what it means to make paintings in the twenty-first century.
-Clear guidelines cultivate reflection with intuition and discipline with craft.
-The individual approach begins to vary as students gain skills and analytical experience.
-Advanced painting students develop and discover new and unexpected imagery in a range of media and applications.
+Painting in the School of Art & Design is firmly rooted in the exchange between traditional approaches and twenty-first-century developments in the field.
+Course exercises cultivate reflection, intuition, discipline, and craft and instructors vary their approach as students gain skill and experience.
+Advanced painting students are free to explore and develop their voice through imagery and a range of media and applications.

 360 panorama